praw-dev/praw/docs/pages/getting_started.rst

 Connecting to reddit
 --------------------

 Start by firing up Python and importing PRAW.
-You can find the installation instructions on the :ref:`main page <main_page>`.
+Revisit the :ref:`installation instructions <installation>` if necessary.

 .. code-block:: pycon